Rafiere/Rafiere/README.md

   - Scripts: Python and Shell Script + AWK

-  - Cloud: AWS
+  - Cloud: AWS and Firebase

   - SGBDs: MySQL, PostgreSQL and MongoDB

   - Other Languages: SQL and Markdown

-  - Other Tools and Topics: Linux, Networks, Git, Docker, Kubernetes, Ansible, Terraform, Firebase, CI/CD, Prometheus and Grafana
+  - Other Tools and Topics: Linux, Networks, Git, Docker, Kubernetes, Ansible, Terraform, CI/CD, Prometheus and Grafana

   - IDEs: IntelliJ IDEA, WebStorm, DataGrip and VSCode